- Glenn Hubbard |

 Economics makes economic principles relevant by demonstrating how real businesses use them to make decisions.
 For instructors, it eases the challenge of conveying how these principles directly impact students' lives.
 No matter their career path, whether it's opening an art studio, trading on Wall Street or bartending at the local pub, students will benefit from grasping the economic forces behind their work.

 - Solved Problems.
 Many students have great difficulty handling applied economics problems.
-We help students overcome this hurdle by including two or three worked-out problems that analyze real-world economic issues they hear and read about in the news.
-Our goals are to keep students focused on the main ideas of each chapter and to give them a model of how to solve an economic problem by breaking it down step by step.
-Additional exercises in the end-of-chapter Problems and Applications section are tied to most Solved Problems.
+We help students overcome this hurdle by including in each chapter two or three worked-out problems that analyze real-world economic issues they hear and read about in the news.
+Our goals are to keep students focused on the main ideas of each chapter and give them a model for how to solve an economic problem by breaking it down step by step.
+We tie additional exercises in the end-of-chapter Problems and Applications section to every Solved Problem.
+Additional Solved Problems appear in the Instructor’s Manuals.
+In addition, the Test Banks include problems tied to the Solved Problems in the main book.

 New GenAI Study Tool